giraud/reasonml-idea-plugin/README.md

 Known limitations:
 - idea project must be created at sources root directory (you can't have sources in `somewhere/app/` and project files in `somewhere/project/`)
-- if using merlin, then merlin 3+ is required

 ## Features